Karthika Masam is one of the most auspicious months in Hinduism and called with different names like Karthikai, Kartika, Karthikam, or Kartik.

 Festivals in Kartik Month

-Karthika Masam – Kartik purnima, Gopashtami, kansa Vadha, Tulsi Vivah, Bhaiya Dooj are most important Festivals in this month.
+Karthika Masam – Kartik Purnima, Gopashtami, Kansa Vadha, Tulsi Vivah, Bhaiya Dooj are the most important Festivals in Karthik month.

 Amant calendar is followed in Andhra Pradesh, Telangana, Goa, Maharashtra, Gujarat, Karnataka and Tamil Nadu.

 Purnimant Calendar is followed in Rajasthan, Uttar Pradesh, Madhya Pradesh, Punjab, Himachal Pradesh, Orissa, Bihar.

 But all the festivals will fall on the same day as per Gregorian calendar.

 For understanding more, read about Amant & Purnimant Calendars.

 |Kansa Vadha||Narak Chathurdashi|